skienzmatishun/rippreport/content/p/columbia-questions-and-documents/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Mayor Lori Mock and Columbia officials siphoned town funds into unauthorized contracts, personal gifts, and family favors.
+Cancelled municipal checks and financial invoices held by local whistleblowers document a paper trail of blatant self-dealing.
+  Discover how local officials banked on state immunity to hide their paper trail.
 ---
 If every municipality in Alabama had a “Concerned Citizen” such as the one in Columbia, Alabama, Alabama would not be so political corrupt.
 A concerned citizen is just the first step, where the hell is the Ethics Commission, Attorney General or FBI?